MakTom/Blockchain-setups/Fluree/README.md

-Fluree has a docker image will can be used to easily spin up a Fluree instance, below are the steps to achive this.
+Fluree has a docker image which can be used to easily spin up a Fluree instance, below are the steps to achive this.

 1. You need to have the docker desktop.
 2. Run the following command in your command prompt